Building capacity within the Thai forestry community

 In response, stakeholders in the country developed the Thai national forest certification system, in line with PEFC international requirements.
 By developing a national system that can be submitted to PEFC for endorsement, stakeholders can ensure the certification system better responds to their specific national context.

-The National Governing Body – the organization responsible for running the national system – became the PEFC national member in November 2016 and the national system was submitted to PEFC for endorsement in 2018.
+The National Governing Body – the organization responsible for running the national system – became the PEFC national member in November 2016 and the national system achieved PEFC endorsement in May 2019.

 Implementing the national system